Developing a Robust Funding Strategy

 State agencies administer many state and federal grants.
 Federal grants are funded through legislation passed by the U.S. Congress, and state grants are funded through legislation passed by state legislatures.
 Legislation authorizing the grant may define certain elements of the grant while leaving others to be determined by the agency.

-These are noncompetitive and based on a mathematical formula to calculate the grant entitlement for each eligible applicant; also called state-administered programs.
+These Department of Education grants are non-competitive and based on a formula that calculates specific grant entitlements for each eligible applicant.
+They are also called state-administered programs.

 Funding is provided by a government agency that allows the recipient to use the funds according to their discretion, within certain guidelines; often awarded based on competitive applications.